cburges2/Hubitat/README.md

 Install: Install the driver code and create a Timer Irrigation Controller device.
 If using a switch, install the Irrigation Sync app.
 Rules: If time is active, water for set seconds every set period of time.
 Cycle will continue until timer is stopped by changing the driver attribute to off.

+Virtual T6 Thermostat Controller APP

+A driver and an app combo.
+THe driver is the Honeywell T6 Pro Virtual Thermostat driver.
+This is a companion app and driver to go with the Advanced Honeywell T6 Pro Thermostat driver.
+The T6 pro is a great thermostat, but the hysteresis is large and cannot be set, producting large temperature swings.
+This app/driver solves that issue with a more percise hysteresis setting.
+The other problem is the temperature sensor.
+It is C converted to F and rounded to a whole degree.
+This means it can never really display 70 degrees F, for example.
+The app uses a remote temp sensor with more accuracy.
+All setting are still done through the physical thermostat, in software or from the wall unit, and they are synced to the virtual thermostat.
+Heat/Cool Setpoints, etc.
+The virtual thermostat takes advantage of the sensor calibration function of the T6 pro.
+By changing the calibration, the thermostat can be forced to turn on or off.
+Additional Features:
+A stop hysteresis that can be set different than start hysteresis - good for hot water heat that will continue to push up the temperature after heating stops
+Operational Brightness and Idle Brightness set in the virtual thermostat, are separate settings for display brightness when heating/cooling and idle.
+To make display brighter when operational.
+The app allows for up to two other devices to be turned on/off with heat/cool and fan/idle.
+Such as an electic fireplace on when heating.
+The virtual thermostat driver also sets a contact attribute to open when heating, and it sets a motion attribute to active when cooling. (for linking Alexa devices via contact or motion attribute triggers when virtual thermostat is shared with Alexa)
+There is an option in the app to sync the humidity display on the T6 thermostat to a remote humidity sensor by using the sensorCal feature.